NBISweden/development-guidelines/README.md

 * how we use Git and GitHub in large and small projects, and
 * how we do code reviews.

-This is a reference document, and as such you are expected to dip into it to read the parts that you need to know something about.
+This is a reference document that guild people who have following situation.

 * If you only occasionally write code, or if you write code outside of the NBIS system developers' team, you should read the full text of